Kim Joon-seok

-Kim Joon-seok (born March 31, 1974) is a South Korean composer and music director, He is the leader of the band Movie Closer.
+Kim Joon-seok (born March 31, 1974) is a South Korean composer and music director.
+He won the award for Best Music at the 2009 Chunsa Film Art Awards for his work on the film Lifting Kingkong (2009).
+For his work on the film Hi-Five (2025), he was nominated for Best Music at the 2025 Blue Dragon Film Awards and won Best Music at the 2025 Buil Film Awards.

 His credits include the films Lifting King Kong, A Frozen Flower and Swing Kids (2008), and the television series Stranger (2017), My Mister (2018), The Penthouse: War in Life, Flower of Evil and Itaewon Class (2020), and The Glory (2022).
+He is the leader of the band Movie Closer.

 Personal life

-Kim is married to Jeong Se-rin, a member of his team who works as his music director.
-Jeong revealed that she is married to Kim on her Instagram account, with photos taken by actress Moon Chae-won while the three of them were having dinner together, as a result of the team's work on composing the music for Flower of Evil, which Moon starred in.
+Kim is married to Jeong Se-rin, a fellow music director.
+Jeong announced the marriage on her Instagram account, sharing photos taken by actress Moon Chae-won during a dinner outing with the three of them.
+The meeting followed the team's collaboration on the score for Flower of Evil, in which Moon starred.

 Filmography

 Soundtrack list by Movie Closer, led by Kim Joon-seok and Jeong Se-rin.